associatedpress/harvester/docs/configuration_resource.md

 App-level Configuration
 =======================

-Harvester allows for some optional app-level configuration through a Harvester configuration sheet.
+AP Harvester allows for some optional app-level configuration through a configuration sheet.
 If you deploy the app with the environment variable `HARVESTER_CONFIG_RESOURCE_ID` set to [the spreadsheet ID of a Google Sheet][google-spreadsheet-id] then Harvester will use that sheet as its app configuration.

-To set up a Harvester configuration sheet you can [create a new Google Sheet](https://sheets.new), name it something you'll remember (like "Harvester Config"), rename the first tab from "Sheet1" to "forms", and put the strings `slug` and `form_id` in cells `A1` and `B1`, respectively; finally, you'll have
+To set up a configuration sheet you can [create a new Google Sheet](https://sheets.new), name it something you'll remember (like "Harvester Config"), rename the first tab from "Sheet1" to "forms", and put the strings `slug` and `form_id` in cells `A1` and `B1`, respectively; finally, you'll have